 (back to top)

 Marti Jurmain is an experienced educator and administrator with over thirty-five years in the Ontario College system.
 Marti is recently retired as the Director of Research and Innovation at Niagara College, and has proven experience and interest in strategic planning, quality assurance and performance measures.
 She was founder and Director of the New Product Development Division at Niagara College, which involved the development of new academic programs and the opportunity to work with several regional health service agencies.
 She holds a Master of Arts, English Language and Literature from the University of Western Ontario.
-Marti has served as a volunteer on numerous committees and fundraising initiatives in the Niagara Region, including Chair of the Niagara Region Cancer Campaign, President of the St. Catharines YMCA, and member of the United Way Executive for St. Catharines and District.
+Marti has served as a volunteer on numerous committees and fundraising initiatives in the Niagara Region, including Chair of the Niagara Region Cancer Campaign, President of the St. Catharines YMCA, and currently member of the Niagara Health Board of Directors.
 Marti and her family reside in St. Catharines. (back to top)

-Ken Kawall has over twenty years’ experience in the private and public sector, specializing in the areas of customer service, operations, technology and change management.
-He is currently the Assistant Deputy Minister and Chief Information Officer, Enterprise Financial Services and Systems with the Ministry of Government Services, Ontario Public Service, providing financial management services to all Ministries of the Ontario Government.
-He formerly worked as Chief Information Officer with the Ministry of Transportation, providing strategic and operational information management and information technology leadership to the Ministries of Transportation, Labour, Economic Development and Trade, Research and Innovation and Consumer Services.
-Ken holds a Master’s of Business Administration from the University of Western Ontario and is a Certified Management Accountant.
-Ken has served as President and Chair of the Board of the Oakville Arts Council and Treasurer and Director of the Trafalgar Township Historical Society.
+Ken Kawall has over twenty years’ experience in the private and public sector, as an innovative change leader in customer service, operations, financial management and technology.
+He is currently the Chief Technology and Innovation Officer for the Workplace Safety and Insurance Board providing strategic direction and leadership for information management and technology solutions as a key component of enterprise-wide business transformation.
+Prior to this he served as Assistant Deputy Minister and Chief Information Officer, Enterprise Financial Services and Systems with the Ministry of Government Services, Ontario Public Service and as the Chief Information Officer with the Ministry of Transportation.
+Private sector experience includes Executive positions with Healthcare of Ontario Pension Plan, Scotiabank, CUMIS Group, Union Gas and UPS Canada.
+Ken holds a Masters of Business Administration from the University of Western Ontario and an Honours Bachelor of Mathematics in Computer Science from the University of Waterloo.
+He is also a Chartered Professional Accountant.
+Ken is currently Treasurer with Ontariogreen Conservation Association and has served as President and Chair of the Board of the Oakville Arts Council, as a member of the Town of Oakville’s Cultural Advisory Committee and Treasurer and Director of the Trafalgar Township Historical Society.
 He and his family now reside in Vineland.

 (back to top)

 John MacDonald is the former Chief Administration Officer for the City of Niagara Falls, having been responsible for the planning, control and management of City government initiatives, and all Corporate and Administrative Divisions.
 John’s professional career with the City of Niagara Falls spanned over a period of 32 years.
 Prior to becoming CAO, John was the Executive Director of Community Services.
 In his retirement, John remains active as the National Director with the Anglican Network in Canada, providing leadership and oversight to all operational and administrative activities.
 John holds a Master’s in Public Administration from the University of Western Ontario, and a Bachelor of Recreation and Leisure Studies from Brock University.
-He has been involved on various community board service and fundraising organizations.
+He has been involved on various community board service and fundraising organizations and has been a member of the Niagara Health Board since 2013.
 John and his family reside in Niagara Falls. (back to top)

 Cathy Sutherland is a Financial Executive and Chartered Accountant.
 Cathy’s professional experience lead her to Home Capital Group Inc/Home Trust Company, where she spent several years in the finance division, and later becoming the Senior Vice President, Finance.
 Her responsibilities included chief financial advisor to the Chief Executive Officer, President and Audit Committee of the Board.
 Cathy is a guest lecturer at Brock University, speaking on issues related to women in business, financial services, human relations and job recruitment.
 In addition to achieving her CA designation with the Ontario Institute of Chartered Accountants, Cathy holds an Honors Business Administration degree from Brock University.
-Her community activities include volunteer participation at The Hope Centre in Welland, a committee member with the Hamilton YWCA Walk a Mile in Her Shoes, Board member with Hamilton Health Sciences Volunteer Association where she currently sits as Chair of its Board Development Committee.
+She is also a Board member with Hamilton Health Sciences Volunteer Association where she currently sits as Chair of its Board Development Committee.
 Cathy is retired and she and her husband reside in Welland. (back to top)

-Barry Wright is Associate Professor, Goodman School of Business, Brock University.
+Barry Wright is the Interim Dean of the Goodman School of Business, Brock University.
 Barry holds a Ph.D. from Queen’s University (specializing in organizational behaviour), a Master’s degree from Queen’s University, and a Bachelor of Physical Education from the University of Alberta.
 Barry’s academic research focuses on understanding and solving leadership challenges, change and its influence on organizational members, and creating effective work environments.
 Prior to joining Brock, Barry was Associate Professor at the Schwartz School of Business and Information Technology at St. Frances Xavier University in Nova Scotia.
 Barry is a member of the board of Leadership Niagara.
 Barry and his family reside in St. Catharines. (back to top)